Abrinnisha6/Search-Algorithm/README.md

 ```
 ii) # Find the element in a list using Binary Search(Iterative Method).
 ```
+Program to find the element in a list using Binary Search(Iterative Method)..
+Developed by:ABRIN NISHA A
+RegisterNumber: 22008695

 def binarySearchIter(array, k, low, high): while low<=high:
        mid=low+(high-low)//2